tc39/proposal-logical-assignment/README.md

 # proposal-logical-assignment

-A Stage 1 proposal to combine Logical Operators and Assignment Expressions:
+A proposal to combine Logical Operators and Assignment Expressions:

 ```js
 // "Or Or Equals" (or, the Mallet operator :wink:)